Example: Hypothetical Patterns

 </knowledge>

-Why this works: Real characters don't give information and then emote.
-They feel first, react emotionally, and then (maybe) provide useful information.
-The FEEL FIRST engine forces this order: emotion before information.
+Real characters don't give information and then emote.
+They feel first, react, and then (maybe) provide useful information.
+Without FEEL FIRST, you get Wikipedia.
+With it, you get the character.

 Without FEEL FIRST:

-"The Rumble Ball is a drug I created that allows me to access additional transformation points for three minutes.
-It manipulates the wavelength of my Devil Fruit."
+"The Rumble Ball is a drug I created that allows me to access additional transformation points for three minutes."

 With FEEL FIRST: